Schizophrenia and Other Psychotic Disorders

-Schizophrenia is a brain disorder that interferes with the way an individual acts, thinks and feels.
-It frequently causes problems determining what is real and what is imaginary.
-This results in the individual being prone to false, delusional beliefs about themselves or others.
-Schizophrenia may also make it difficult for an individual to concentrate, maintain attention spans, organize thoughts or develop normal motivations.
-The disorder can affect the ability to experience normal emotions, causing an individual to become unusually anxious, unresponsive or withdrawn in social situations.
+Schizoaffective and schizophrenia disorders are both thought disorders.
+They both consist of symptoms that revolve around a person’s ability to perceive reality as it is and/or a person’s mind creating visual sights or auditory sounds that aren’t there.
+Schizophrenia is a brain disorder that interferes with the way a person behaves, thinks and feels, often resulting in the individual being prone to false, delusional beliefs about themselves or others.
+Schizophrenia may also make it difficult for an individual to concentrate, manage emotions, make decisions, or develop normal motivations, causing an individual to become unusually anxious, unresponsive or withdrawn in social situations.

-- Individuals generally respond quickly to antipsychotic drugs, with hallucinations improving within days to weeks and delusions improving within several weeks.
-For some individuals, however, positive and negative symptoms may persist, despite appropriate medications.
+Typically, individuals with schizoaffective disorder or schizophrenia respond quickly to antipsychotic drugs, with hallucinations improving within days to weeks and delusions improving within several weeks.
+For some, however, symptoms may persist, despite proper medication.

 At Pasadena Villa, we treat individuals with schizophrenia with the most advanced and advanced evidence-based methods available, always ensuring that each client’s needs are the number one priority.
 Using individualized treatment plans, we help clients in relieving the stress that comes from assimilating back into everyday life and help them achieve the highest levels of functioning and independent living once they leave treatment.